pytown/kitefly/README.md

 For non-Pull-Request builds where there is no declared Buildkite base branch variable, the full pipeline will be executed by default.
 This behavior can be controlled by various options passed to the `kitefly` executable.

-A full list of `kitefly` execution options can be found by executing `kitefly --help`, and can also be found in [API.md](API.md) along with the full API listing of `kitefly` modules.
+A full listing of models and documentation can be seen at [API.md](API.md).

 ## License